kpaede/Verovio-Music-Renderer/README.md

 - Humdrum support.
 - Bugfixing (especially highlighting timing).
 - Making the buttons for playback, download and opening externally work somehow in the mobile version of Obsidian.
+- Pause and Resume playback / start from a specific note

 ## How to Use
 Install the plugin, then copy the following into your Obsidian document: